Differential Geometry of Contextuality: Differential Geometry of Contextuality

 The topological view allows us to generalize results from the standard contextuality framework to the generalized one \cite{Sidiney_2021}.

-\begin{theorem} The $\mathbb{R}$-fiber bundle described by a theory is trivial in the topological view and so non-contextual if and only if any local section admits an extension to a global section. \end{theorem}
+\begin{theorem} The $\mathbb{R}$-fiber bundle described by a model on an ontic representation is trivial in the topological view and so noncontextual if and only if any local section admits an extension to a global section. \end{theorem}

-This result follows from the equivalence of the extendability of local sections and triviality.
-Thus, the ontic representation is non-contextual for a given valuation if and only if the fiber bundle presents no phase, which is equivalent to present extensions to global sections for any ontic variable $\lambda$ (or the pair $\lambda$ and $\lambda'$ for transformations).
-Therefore, the fiber bundle is trivial.
+This result follows from the equivalence of the extendability of local sections and triviality para o $\mathbb{R}$-fiber bundle.
+The ontic representation is noncontextual for a given valuation if and only if the fiber bundle presents no phase, which is equivalent to present extensions to global sections for any ontic variable $\lambda$ (or the pair $\lambda$ and $\lambda'$ for transformations), implying the fiber bundle being trivial.